Category — UX

 I was able to identify 3 groups of competitors, each focused on one thing and did it very well.

 Harvest and Expensify are great expense trackers with many features but do not track per diem.

 Per Diem tracker helps you find out the per diem rate for any place and time.
 But that’s all it does.

 Shoeboxed is great for scanning your receipts and emailing them.

-None of the above was answering that particular ‘niche’ need which is more than relevant when you consider the number of freelancers, truckers, federal employees and else.
-Some, like Intuit, estimate that about 1/3 of the total US work force, or about 55 millions, is made of freelancers in what they call the ‘gig’ economy.
+None of the above was answering the particular need of freelancers, truckers, and federal employees for tracking per diem.
+Some, like Intuit, estimate that about 1/3 of the total US work force, or about 55 millions, is made of freelancers in what it calls the ‘gig’ economy.

 Bringing together the per diem information from the first group and the scanning capabilities of the second within the constraints of a more robust expense tracker such as the third group.
 It would also need to be integrated with the heavy players like Mint, Expense.